ayond/git-workflow/README.md

 ### 2 If you want to get latest code from master and use it in your branch

+you could need this in 2 cases :
+1 If master have new commits ,and you want to have that code 2 you want to merge your change to master but remote master have commits )

     git checkout master
     git pull
     git checkout feature-branch  (Make sure you are on your feature branch to to “rebase master”!!!! ) git rebase master.
-(1 If master have new commits ,and you want to have that code 2 you want to merge your change to master but remote master have commits )  ,

 You could face conflict, go fix the conflict , then